knpuniversity/symfonycon-frontend/README.md

 - ./node_modules/.bin/r.js -o app/config/build.js
 - temporarily added a path to js-built inside Twig
 - added more items to common.js beyond just jQuery
+- optimized a single page
+    PPP common.js is still pointing to the "js" directory, not js-built!